MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Users/Update-MgUserSetting.md

 \nUsers in the same organization can have different settings based on their preference or on the organization policies.
 \nTo get the user current settings, see current user settings.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Update-MgBetaUserSetting](/powershell/module/Microsoft.Graph.Beta.Users/Update-MgUserSetting?view=graph-powershell-beta)

 ## SYNTAX

 ### UpdateExpanded (Default)